Grimmer20/wordSearch_snake_algo/README.md

 # Word Search

-Below is the full summary of the challenge which I have completed.
+Below is the full summary of the challenge which I have completed with a recursive solution.
 This was great practice in manipulating and navigating a 2 dimensional data structure - in this case an array of arrays.

 You can find my solution to the challenge in the word_search.rb file.

+Constraints - not allowed to use classes.

+TODO:
+-Refactor for single responsiblity methods
+-Difficult to follow with large amounts of conditional logic

 ## Summary
 In this challenge we're going to write a search algorithm that will tell us whether or not a word can be found in a [word search puzzle][wikipedia word search].
 The specific rules that we need to follow will be detailed in the releases.